Please click on the green icons on the right of this page to see the websites about each of our individual museums.

 Welcome to Southsea Castle

 Admission to Southsea Castle is FREE for all visitors!
-Our cafe, operated by Yellow Kite, opened in 2011.
-Click here to find out more.
+Click here to find out more about our cafe, operated by Yellow Kite.

 Built in 1544, the Castle was part of a series of fortifications constructed by Henry VIII around England's coasts to protect the country from invaders.
 Barely was the work completed when Henry VIII's flagship, the Mary Rose, tragically sank in front of the Castle.
 During the English Civil War, nearly a century later, the Castle was captured for the only time in its history, by Parliamentarian forces.